TheRobBrennan/explore-graphql/back-end/javascript/apollo-server/example-using-mongodb-and-postgresql/README.md

 First, we need an Apollo Graph Manager API key.
 Navigate to [Apollo Graph Manager](https://engine.apollographql.com/), login, and click on New Graph on the sidebar or at the top.
 The prompt will instruct you to name your graph.
 When you're finished, click Create Graph.
 You'll see a key appear prefixed by service:.
 Copy that key so we can save it as an environment variable.

-Let's save our key as an environment variable.
-It's important to make sure we don't check our Graph Manager API key into version control.
-Go ahead and make a copy of the `.env.example` file located in server/ and call it `.env`.
-Add your Graph Manager API key that you copied from the previous step to the file:
+Let's save our key as the environment variable `ENGINE_API_KEY` in `back-end/javascript/apollo-server/example-using-mongodb-and-postgresql/.env`

 ### Check and publish with the Apollo CLI